Standard Classic Barge Cruise Itinerary

 Monday, Day 2 - Auxerre to Vincelles

 Our morning cruise starts early and takes us through some delightful locks and past vineyard-clad hillsides to our rural mooring at Vincelles.
-After lunch onboard, we head to the caves of Arcy sur Cure, a complex of underground chambers carved by water from the limestone rock which are home to some of the oldest cave paintings known to man.
-Created 28,000 years ago by their Palaeolithic inhabitants, these paintings depict mammoths, stags and other animals in remarkable clarity.
+Following lunch on board, we head to the quarry of Aubigny, a subterranean wonderland of stonework which is famous for the limestone used on buildings such as the Paris Opera House, here we explore this uniquely atmospheric underground space.
 Afterwards, we visit the cellars of Bailly-Lapierre, also carved out of the rock, to taste some their sparkling Crémant de Bourgogne.
 Dinner on board.

-Following an early breakfast, we head to the medieval town of Auxerre to wander the morning produce market.
-Later, we tour the center of what was originally the capital of Lower Burgundy, with its lavish Renaissance houses, fine churches and particularly its magnificent cathedral situated close to the river.
+Following an early breakfast, we discover the medieval town of Auxerre.
+Later, we tour the centre of what was originally the capital of Lower Burgundy, with its lavish Renaissance houses, fine churches and particularly its magnificent cathedral situated close to the river.
 We then return to the hotel barge for a cruise southward through rich pasturelands and past grazing Charolais cattle, to the sleepy village of Mailly-la-Ville.
 After your relaxed lunch on board, perhaps this is a good time to enjoy a walk or bicycle ride along the towpath.
 Dinner on board.

 Our morning cruise is through the picturesque Yonne Valley to our mooring at Lucy-sur-Yonne.
 After lunch on board, we enjoy an excursion to the pilgrimage town of Vézelay, one of Burgundy's most famous treasures with the Romanesque Basilica of St Mary Magdalene, craft shops and fine views of the surrounding countryside.
 Dinner on board.